yc004/Pothole_CBAM_YOLO/ultralytics/cfg/models/README.md

 # Display model information (architecture, layers, parameters, etc.)
 model.info()

-# Train the model using the COCO8 dataset (a small subset of COCO) for 100 epochs
+# Train the model using the COCO8 datasets (a small subset of COCO) for 100 epochs
 results = model.train(data="coco8.yaml", epochs=100, imgsz=640)

 # Run inference with the trained model on an image